+1-888-SITEOWL

 What Causes Internal Change Orders?

-No team starts out with the intention to create additional work for itself, but between oversight failures and project mismanagement, large projects are often revised after the original contract is accepted.
+No team starts with the intention to create additional work for itself.
+Still, between oversight failures and project mismanagement, large projects are often revised after the original contract is accepted.

 Here are a few common reasons that trigger an ICO:

-While it may be impossible for teams to eliminate ICOs completely, better communication and collaboration techniques can drastically improve the original scope of work and help teams account for unexpected circumstances.
+While it may be impossible for teams to eliminate ICOs, better communication and collaboration techniques can drastically improve the original scope of work and help teams account for unexpected circumstances.

 Building Team Cohesion and Trust